billbuchanan/appliedcrypto/unit07_tunnelling/lab/README.md

 Stop Wireshark and identify some of your connection details:

-Your IP address and TCP port:
+* Your IP address and TCP port:

-Twitter’s Web server IP address and TCP port:
+* Twitter’s Web server IP address and TCP port:

-Which SSL/TLS version is used:
+* Which SSL/TLS version is used:

-By examining the Wireshark trace, which encryption method is used for the tunnel:
+* By examining the Wireshark trace, which encryption method is used for the tunnel (hint: look in the ‘Server Hello’ response):

-By examining the Wireshark trace, which hash method is used for the tunnel:
+* By examining the Wireshark trace, which hashing method is used for the tunnel (hint: look in the ‘Server Hello’ response):

-By examining the Wireshark trace, what is the length of the encryption key:
+* By examining the Wireshark trace, what is the length of the encryption key (hint: look in the ‘Server Hello’ response):

-Using Firefox, and examining the connection details from the site (click on green padlock), can you verify the TLS version, the symmetric key encryption method, the handshaking method and the hashing method used within the tunnel?
+* Using Firefox, and examining the connection details from the site (click on green padlock), can you verify the TLS version, the symmetric key encryption method, the handshaking method and the hashing method used within the tunnel?
+A sample is shown below.

 ## C	OpenSSL